brunch/brunch/docs/faq.md

 }
 ```

+<a name="jointo"></a>
-## I want to create a separate JavaScript file (for a bookmarklet, etc.).
+## I want to create a separate JavaScript output.
 What's the best way?

-Use this joinTo config.
+Sometimes it's useful to create separate JS files for bookmarklets etc. Use this joinTo config.
 It will compile all files in `app/` (except in `app/namespace`) to one file and all files in `app/namespace` to another.

 ```coffeescript
 joinTo: